Crocheting helped me quiet all the noise inside so that I could focus. (MaryAnne Constantine)

 CROCHETING THEN AND NOW

 Fast forward forty years: now, with four children of my own, the time was right!
-With the guidance of my then 20-year-old daughter and the great invention of YouTube instructional videos, my love for crochet was ignited.
+With the guidance of my 20-year-old daughter and the extraordinary invention of YouTube instructional videos, my love for crochet was ignited.
 Crocheting with a purpose has become my new favorite hobby.
 I have crocheted sweaters, blankets, tops, hats, prayer shawls, and (recently) bookmarks.

 CROCHETING WITH A PURPOSE

 Two days before my retreat, I incorporated the Chronic Joy article’s idea of crocheting as a spiritual discipline into my talk.
 The Lord also urged me to crochet something for each woman at the retreat.
 I had previously asked our host for a list of participants to pray over.
-Now, I searched for something I could quickly crochet for nine women in less than two days.
+I searched for something I could quickly crochet for nine women in less than two days.
 I found it—a bookmark!
 How complicated could that be?
 I searched online for a free bookmark crochet pattern and found the perfect one called Diamond Pattern.
 (You can find the free pattern by Patricia Castillo here.)

 I call my hobby crocheting with a purpose because when I crochet something as a gift, I pray for the recipient.
 With every stitch, I pray.
 I pray they would know the fruit of the Holy Spirit—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).
-I pray they would know the unconditional love of God and receive His wisdom.
+I pray they will know the unconditional love of God and receive His wisdom.

 BLESSINGS TO PRAY WHILE CROCHETING

 I have made a list of God’s blessings to pray over that person.
 If I know of a specific need, I incorporate that prayer into my crochet piece.
-If I know of no particular need, I pray for sabbath rest and the joy of the Lord (things most of us need)!
+If I know of no particular need, I pray for sabbath rest and the joy of the Lord (Things most of us need!).
 We also need the good news of salvation in Jesus’ name, so for the foundational 34 chain stitches of this diamond pattern, I pray the powerful name of Jesus over every person’s life.

 It has brought me so much peace to crochet with a purpose!
 Being in God’s presence brings me fullness of joy—and when I see the faces of those I’ve prayed for light up as I share my bookmark gifts (crocheted with the love of Jesus and covered in prayer), I receive overflowing blessings.
 I feel that God has worked through me for His purpose in my life: to be used by God to bring His love to others so they, too, will find peace and joy in Christ.